UseMuffin/Slug/README.md

 > configuration option.

 ### Searching
-If you want to find a record using it's slug, a custom finder is provided by the plugin.
+If you want to find a record using its slug, a custom finder is provided by the plugin.

 ```php
 // src/Controller/ExamplesController.php